Billiards at Half-Past Nine

 Billiards at Half-Past Nine (Billard um halb zehn) is a 1959 novel by the German author Heinrich Böll.
-The entirety of the narrative takes place on a day in the fall of 1958, with flashbacks, and characters' retellings from memory by the characters.
+The entirety of the narrative takes place on a day in the autumn of 1958, with flashbacks, and characters' retellings from memory by the characters.
 It focuses on the Faehmel family's history, from the end of the 19th century, until that day; it largely reflects the opposition of the author (who won the Nobel Prize for Literature in 1972) to the period of Nazism, as well as his aversion to war in general.

 Plot

+Leonore, Robert Faehmel's secretary, paints a picture of her meticulous boss, whose attention to detail permeates every aspect of his life.
+Despite the routine nature of her job, Leonore senses an air of unease, as if something extraordinary lurks beneath the surface.

-Architect Robert Faehmel's secretary, Leonore, describes Robert and the knowledge that something in her routine life is not ordinary.
-Robert is meticulous in everything he does.
-An old friend of Robert's arrives at the office but Leonore sends him to the Prince Heinrich Hotel, where Robert can be found every day from 9:30 to 11:00.
-Trouble is on the horizon for the entire Faehmel family, which includes three generations of architects: Heinrich Faehmel, his son Robert and Robert's son Joseph.
-The man who wants to see Robert, Nettlinger, is denied entry to the billiard room by the hotel concierge, Jochen, who will not allow Robert to be disturbed.
+When an old friend of Robert's arrives at the office seeking him, Leonore redirects him to the Prince Heinrich Hotel, where Robert can be reliably found each day from 9:30 to 11:00.
+It's a routine so ingrained that deviation seems unthinkable.

+However, trouble looms over the Faehmel family, a dynasty of architects spanning three generations: Heinrich Faehmel, his son Robert, and Robert's own son Joseph.
+As Nettlinger, the visitor seeking Robert's audience, is turned away by the steadfast hotel concierge Jochen, it becomes clear that disruptions to Robert's routine are unwelcome and potentially portend greater upheaval for the Faehmel clan.

 Upstairs, Robert is telling bellboy Hugo about his life, and we discover that Nettlinger was once a Nazi policeman.
 Robert and his friend Schrella, both of whom were schoolmates of Nettlinger's, had opposed the Nazis, refusing to take "the Host of the Beast," a reference both to the devil and the Nazis.
 Schrella had disappeared after being beaten by Nettlinger and Old Wobbly, their gym teacher, also a Nazi policeman.
-Nettlinger and Old Wobbly had not only beaten Schrella and Robert, but had corrupted one of Robert's three siblings, Otto, who died in 1942 near Kiev.
+Nettlinger and Old Wobbly had not only beaten Schrella and Robert, but had corrupted one of Robert's three siblings, Otto, who died in 1942 near Kyiv.
 His mother, Johanna Kilb, was committed to a mental institution because she tried to save Jews from the cattle cars going to the extermination camps.
 It is now Heinrich's 80th birthday.
 Heinrich and Robert meet in a bar after visiting Johanna, sitting down and talking for the first time in many years.
 Meanwhile, Schrella has returned to Germany and talks with Nettlinger, who tries to make amends for his past life despite the fact that he has not really changed, and remains an opportunist.
 Schrella goes to visit his old home.